Risks to forest carbon in a changing climate

 The underlying observational disturbance datasets are also a limiting factor, especially for insect and drought models, where we conservatively predict static risks for forest types where we could not establish robust historical models.
 The drought and insect projections may additionally underestimate risk because they do not account for non-linear impacts or novel pests and pathogens.

-A more detailed description of our approach is available in the Methods and Datasets section of the preprint.
+A more detailed description of our approach is available in the Methods and Datasets section of our publication.
 All of our results are publicly available in a Zenoodo archive or on Microsoft Azure (see our dataset documentation).
 We conducted the entire project under version control with the code freely accessible on GitHub to reproduce the results and web map.

 This work was highly collaborative, with all team members playing critical roles.
 Oriana led the fire modeling and helped develop the downscaled climate data, and Bill and Anna led the drought and insect modeling.
 Grayson developed the FIA processing pipeline and helped review the modeling work.
 Danny helped guide the framing and connections to policy.
 John and Jeff provided critical insights on the fire and drought / insect models, respectively.
 Jeremy implemented early versions of the models and helped guide the project.
 Joe architected the climate downscaling and technical infrastructure and helped guide the project as a whole.
 Oriana and Jeremy designed the web graphics.
 All authors contributed to reviewing the analysis and writing the article.